djpugh/MTfit/docs/source/man.rst

 Running from the command line
 ==================================

-To run from the command line on  linux/*nix  it is necessary to make sure that the mtfit script installed is on the path, or to set up a manual alias/script, e.g. for bash::
+To run from the command line on  linux/*nix  it is necessary to make sure that the MTfit script installed is on the path, or to set up a manual alias/script, e.g. for bash::

-    $ python -c "import mtfit;mtfit.run.mtfit()" $*
+    $ python -c "import MTfit;MTfit.run.MTfit()" $*

 On windows using powershell add the following commandlet to your profile (for information on customizing your powershell profile see: http://www.howtogeek.com/50236/customizing-your-powershell-profile/)::

-    function mtfit{
+    function MTfit{
         $script={
-            python -c "import mtfit;mtfit.run.mtfit()" $args
+            python -c "import MTfit;MTfit.run.MTfit()" $args
         }
         Invoke-Command -ScriptBlock $script -ArgumentList $args
     }